Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/PaaS.md

 The *AI Video Analytics PaaS* is a ready-to-use platform with pre-trained algorithms that leverage computer vision techniques, capable of processing and understanding visual information present in two-dimensional images or video sequences.

-The Audio and Video analytics services are sized and offered for single streams.
-Each audio/video stream consists of 24 x 365G.
+The Audio and Video analytics services are sized and offered for GPU unit, specifically:

+- for audio analytics: 1 partition H200 GPU per unit
+- for video analytics: 1 H200 GPU per unit

 #### Features and Advantages